// COVID-19 //

 Lay-off: The employee and the employer can agree on unpaid leave; however, the employee is under no obligation to agree to this.
 Employees may also use their paid holidays.
 If the employee and the employer do not reach an agreement on unpaid leave, the employer is required to pay the employee the average wage.
 In accordance with the legislation in force, lay-offs are not permitted (see also § 35 of the Employment Contracts Act).

 Sick leave certificate: A certificate of incapacity for work is issued if there is a real risk of infecting others or becoming infected.
-Until quarantine is declared in Estonia, no sick leave certificates are issued on the grounds of quarantine or the spread of the COVID-19 virus.
-Sick leaver certificates are not issued to employees who have travelled to Estonia, if there is no reason to suspect that they have been infected.
-Sick leave certificates are only issued to individuals who have been in contact with an infected person or are actually ill; therefore, a sick leave certificate cannot be used as a solution (see also § 51(1) Health Insurance Act).
+Sick leave certificates are not issued to employees who have travelled to Estonia from abroad, if there is no reason to suspect that they have been infected.
+Sick leave certificates are only issued to individuals who have been in contact with an infected person or are actually ill; therefore, a sick leave certificate cannot be used as a solution to the current situation.
+Yet, if the sick leave certificate is issued, the state grants a subsidy of 70% of the average salary of the last 6 months from the first day during the period of Mach to May 2020 (see also § 51(1) Health Insurance Act).

 Reductions in pay and working hours: Estonian legislation provides for the possibility of reducing pay (but not below €584) and working hours.
 The employer may reduce the pay and working hours for up to three months if: